vormkracht10/filament-mails/README.md

 ## Upcoming features

--   We're currently in the process of writing mail events support for other popular email service providers like Mailgun, Resend, SendGrid, Amazon SES and Mailtrap.
+-   We're currently in the process of writing mail events support for other popular email service providers like Resend, SendGrid, Amazon SES and Mailtrap.
 -   Relate emails being send in Laravel directly to Eloquent models, for example the order confirmation email attached to an Order model.

 ## Why this package